Automated Side-Channel Analysis of Cryptographic Protocol Implementations: Methodology

 \section{Methodology}

-Hardware side-channels pose a critical threat to protocol security, yet are frequently ignored in analyses.
-We bridge this gap with an integration of symbolic execution, observational models, and protocol verification techniques---the source code of our framework is available at~\cite{source}.
-As Figure~\ref{fig:overview} illustrates, our approach begins {with reverse-engineering the executable binaries using Ghidra~\cite{ghidra}, after which we transpile the resulting assembly code} into $\birsymb$ using the HolBA framework~\cite{DBLP:journals/scp/LindnerGM19}.
+To reason about crypto protocols' resilience to hardware side-channels, we combine symbolic execution, observational models, and protocol verification techniques---the source code of our framework is available at~\cite{source}.
+As~\Cref{fig:overview} illustrates, our approach begins {with reverse-engineering the executable binaries using Ghidra~\cite{ghidra}, after which we transpile the resulting assembly code} into $\birsymb$ using the HolBA framework~\cite{DBLP:journals/scp/LindnerGM19}.
 We then annotate the $\birsymb$ program with attacker observations and symbolically execute it to explore all execution paths.
-We simplify and translate the resulting symbolic execution tree into a formal model in \Sapic calculus, which is then further simplified to improve scalability.
-Finally, we translate this model into formats compatible with automatic analysis of side-channel resilience using \DeepSec.\footnote{{ The selection of verifiers in our analysis depends on the specific properties we aim to prove.
-E.g., when considering privacy-preserving properties, the \DeepSec toolchain is the most suitable option, while, for other properties, \Tamarin and \ProVerif perform better.}}
+We simplify and translate the resulting symbolic execution tree into a formal model in \Sapic calculus, which we then further simplify to improve reasoning scalability.
+Finally, we translate this model into formats compatible with automatic analysis of side-channel resilience using \DeepSec.

 In the following, we first describe how we annotate $\birsymb$ with observational models to capture side-channel leaks.
 Next, we detail our symbolic execution engine, tailored for dealing with crypto primitives and hardware interactions.
-We then explain the extraction and simplification of the protocols model.
+We then explain the extraction and simplification of the protocol model.
 We conclude by discussing how we leverage \DeepSec to analyze the simplified \Sapic models for side-channel resilience.